 • To make XL cookies or traditional cookies.

-4. How to cook in a skillet Le Creuset
+4. How to cook in a Le Creuset skillet

-10. If you are going to cook cake or cookie doughs , simply apply a little butter with kitchen paper or release spray on the entire interior surface.
-If you prefer or if you don't even want to have to clean the pan afterwards, you can instead place a baking paper on it and arrange the dough inside.
-After cooking, you will see that the skillet is flawless.
+10. If you're baking cake or cookie dough , simply apply a little butter with kitchen paper or release spray to the entire inside surface.
+If you prefer, or if you don't want to have to clean the pan afterwards, you can place a baking paper in it instead and place the dough inside.
+After cooking, you'll see that the skillet is spotless.

 11. The skillet gets very hot.
-Always handle it with a cloth or protectors, and if it is hot, place it on the table with a trivet so as not to burn the tablecloth.
+Always handle it with a cloth or pad, and if it is hot, place it on the table with a trivet so as not to burn the tablecloth.

-12. You can safely use it in the oven , up to 300ºC if you want and more, nothing will happen to it.
+12. You can safely use it in the oven , up to 300ºC if you want and more, and nothing will happen to it.

 • Clean with a sponge and a little soap.